gish/altfourjs/README.md

 # altfourjs
+_– because cache is king_

 A simple caching library for objects.
 If supported, it utilizes the local storage API.

 # Usage